kuking/mailshaker/README.md

 Moves emails around POP3s, IMAP4s, Maildirs, etc. <i>Why?
 Because it is quicker than learning procmail.</i>

-It can modify email on the fly and apply complex logics; it is configured via a DSL facilitating customisation.
+It can modify emails on the fly and apply complex logics; it is configured via a DSL facilitating customisation.

 ## How it works?